baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_JVLA.md

 In the **OPT** interface, click the `Sources` tab and then click the plus sign on the left of *your project code* to unfold it.
 You will see the list of your source groups.
 If you click into a specific source group, you will see the list of target sources in that group on the right.
 To find the gain calibrator that is close to a target source, click the `Sky Map` symbol in the right-most column.
 From the pop-up tab in your web browser, you can pick the suitable Gain calibrator that is bright, spatially compact enough for your observations, and is not too far from your target source.
 {: .fs-2 }

 There might be multiple options.
 When you are observing a large number of target sources in one scheduling block, you can try to make a combination that is minimizing the slewing time.
-If you have any question about slewing time, you are more than welcome to contact my Master's student [Chia-Ying Chung](https://baobabyoo.github.io/pages/members.html).
+If you have any question about slewing time, you are more than welcome to contact my Master's student [Chia-Ying Chung and Yuka Terada](https://baobabyoo.github.io/pages/members.html).
 She can help you with this as part of a collaboration.
 {: .fs-2 }

 ##### 2.2.3 Passband Calibrator